BruceEckel/WinterTechForum-hugo/content/opening-session/index.md

   - Take off shoes for Jones Dance Room

 - Altitude: See the [Health](/health) page.
-  - It's usually a water issue & takes time to rehydrate
+  - It's usually a water issue.
+Takes time to rehydrate
   - The Fountain for IVs, urgent care clinic at the ski area, doctor in the Ore Bucket Building.
+(Oxygen per Center ad)
   - Let someone know soon if you're having trouble, don't wait until it's bad.
   - Take Ibuprofen if you have the slightest headache, to catch it early.
   - Alcohol is dehydrating, recommend avoiding it if you think you might have altitude issues.